 - Temporal (History) Table support.
 New!
 For SQL Server 2016 and higher/ DB2, temporal tables are supported through Linq / QuerySpec (Select / fetch queries only).
 Temporal tables are an easy, friction free way to store previous versions of modified / deleted rows in a table.
 The temporal table support in LLBLGen Pro allows you to include older versions of entities when querying.
 More information: Linq, QuerySpec

-- Hints support.
+- Target hints support.
 New!
 For SQL Server / MySQL, select target hints are supported through Linq and QuerySpec.
 More information: Linq, QuerySpec

 - Fetch a resultset as a datareader Any query, be it for fetching entities, a stored procedure call or a custom projection, is obtainable through a datareader, so you can handle the query processing directly 'on the metal' if you like.
 More information: Adapter, SelfServicing